Roots and Radishes

 Description

 Roasted butternut squash is a delicious and nourishing fall staple for soups, butternut mash, side dishes, grain bowls, and salads!
-Learn how to roast it in halves and cubes.
+Learn how to roast butternut squash halves or cubes.

 Ingredients